UI5Lab/UI5Lab-central/docs/general/overview.md

 Used in: -

-A Travis build ensures that the UI5Lab browser and the homepage always list the latest contributions.
+A Travis build ensures that the UI5Lab browser, the documentation, and the homepage always list the latest contributions.
-To edit the [ui5lab.io](https://ui5lab.io) website, modify the `index.html` file in `UI5Lab-central/preview`.
-These will become the root of `UI5Lab-central/gh-pages` once the Travis job is finished

-!> TODO: adapt text to new docsify documentation workflow
+#### Libraries

 If a new library should be added to UI5lab a pull request is raised by the contributor.
 Once merged
 * a Travis job runs, which is called automatically whenever a pull request is merged into UI5lab-central.